hitchc8ck/dcs/missions/campaigns/syria/op_desert_aegis/mission data/recon report.md

 #### **Target: Army Vehicle Training Ground**
 - **Coordinates:** 45 N AJ 28923 67540
-- **Strategic Importance:** High-value training area for armored and mechanized units; critical to the readiness of ground forces.
+- **Strategic Importance:** Training area for armored and mechanized units; critical to the readiness of ground forces.
 - **Threat / Target Assessment:**
   - **SA-6 SAM system** deployed in a defensive posture at the north and south perimeter.
   - **AAA (Anti-Aircraft Artillery)** emplacements located along the northern and southern boundaries, covering all approach vectors.